 One of the most cogent arguments for Europe achieving its goal comes from former Skype executive Stem Tamkivi – who’s now in The Valley – in TechCrunch:

 Why be the 3,481st guy in Facebook, when during a three-year stint in a cool European city you can be No.1 in the entire country in what you do?
 Yes, moving American hotshots to Europe can be a tough sell, but we did it successfully at Skype, and companies like Soundcloud are doing it again.

-In fact, that’s what we’re counting on as we get ready to launch Dispatches.
-And as I wrote earlier, experience tells us that if Skypes, Adyens, Spotifys, Rocket Internets and SuperCells are popping up all across Europe, sooner or later a dominant innovation center is likely to coalesce somewhere … somewhere at an intersection of talent and capital.
+In fact, that’s what we we were counting on when we launched Dispatches.
+And as I wrote earlier, experience tells us that with Skypes, Adyens, Spotifys, Rocket Internets and SuperCells popping up all across Europe, sooner or later a dominant innovation center is likely to coalesce somewhere … somewhere at an intersection of talent and capital.

 All that needed to happen was:

 • Post-World War II tech innovators such as Hewlett-Packard had to lay the foundation.

 • Stanford had to be there to contribute talent.